 Does the gender gap in tech start at school?

 There seems to be a well documented and growing gender gap in technology and STEM subjects in schools and universities on a background of a recognised STEM skills shortage in the UK.
 But what is going here?

 Are there wider issues around gendered classrooms, gendered school activities, gendered language and are these all contributing to turning girls away from STEM?

 Get together with other teachers to discuss and unpick the issues and share good practice in encouraging girls into tech subjects.

 What works?
 What doesn't?
 Are the issues the same in primary schools and secondaries?
 Do we do enough to show girls the breadth, creativity and sheer diversity of roles in modern tech industries?
 What else can teachers do?
 How do we engage parents in discussions around gender and tech?
 Do museums like CCH have a role to play?

-This event is FREE.
+This event is FREE but booking must be made via our standard event booking system.
+You will not be asked for payment details.
 As part of the event teachers will receive a convenient pack of resources and classroom posters to use with their students.

 Teachers will be able to interact with our Her Story exhibition before and after the session and to find out about all our services for schools.